For existing Platinum Card Members: you can call the number on the back of your current card to request your metal card.

 Why should I want this card?

-If you’re a well-heeled frequent traveller who likes to enjoy life’s luxuries as well as the peace of mind provided by exceptional travel and purchase insurance cover, the $1,450 fee should not be too difficult to justify, especially in the first year when the 150,000 bonus points cover the fee several times over if used to their maximum advantage to purchase Business Class flights or even First Class upgrades.
+If you’re a well-heeled frequent traveller who likes to enjoy life’s luxuries as well as the peace of mind provided by exceptional travel and purchase insurance cover, the $1,450 fee should not be too difficult to justify, especially in the first year when the 80,000 bonus points easily cover the fee if used to their maximum advantage to purchase Business Class flights or even First Class upgrades.

 This card is great because it includes free travel insurance, which I used when I was overseas for six months, and it saved me so much money.I love the rewards, but it’s a shame that it’s not accepted everywhere, and where it is accepted there is often a surcharge.